 The upcoming recession is likely.
 And in the eyes of many, it’s already here.
 Prices are high, many companies are cutting budgets, and folks are experiencing unemployment.
 But this is largely impacting knowledge-based businesses.
 Organizations that rely on skilled labor like health care facilities and agencies are likely not going to feel much of a hit.
 In fact, in some cases you may even see some brief hiring relief.
 So set yourself up now to get in front of anyone who may be re-entering the workforce in the next couple of months.

 Want to learn more about what today’s job applicants really want?
-Check out our latest applicant research report, The Great Reassessment, to get first-hand insight into applicant needs and expectations today.
+Check out our latest applicant research report, The Modern Healthcare Worker, to get first-hand insight into applicant needs and expectations today.